dadmars/notes/net/rfc2018_tcp_select_ack_opt.md

        |      Right Edge of nth Block      |
        +--------+--------+--------+--------+

-Mathis, et. al.             Standards Track                     [Page 3]

-RFC 2018         TCP Selective Acknowledgement Options      October 1996

 The SACK option is to be sent by a data receiver to inform the data sender of non-contiguous blocks of data that have been received and queued.
 The data receiver awaits the receipt of data (perhaps by means of retransmissions) to fill the gaps in sequence space between received blocks.
 When missing segments are received, the data receiver acknowledges the data normally by advancing the left window edge in the Acknowledgement Number Field of the TCP header.
 The SACK option does not change the meaning of the Acknowledgement Number field.

 This option contains a list of some of the blocks of contiguous sequence space occupied by data that has been received and queued within the window.

-   Each contiguous block of data queued at the data receiver is defined in the SACK option by two 32-bit unsigned integers in network byte
+Each contiguous block of data queued at the data receiver is defined in the SACK option by two 32-bit unsigned integers in network byte order:
-   order:

 * Left Edge of Block
   This is the first sequence number of this block.

 * Right Edge of Block
   This is the sequence number immediately following the last sequence number of this block.

 Each block represents received bytes of data that are contiguous and isolated; that is, the bytes just below the block, (Left Edge of Block - 1), and just above the block, (Right Edge of Block), have not been received.

 A SACK option that specifies n blocks will have a length of 8*n+2 bytes, so the 40 bytes available for TCP options can specify a maximum of 4 blocks.
 It is expected that SACK will often be used in conjunction with the Timestamp option used for RTTM [Jacobson92], which takes an additional 10 bytes (plus two bytes of padding); thus a maximum of 3 SACK blocks will be allowed in this case.

 The SACK option is advisory, in that, while it notifies the data sender that the data receiver has received the indicated segments, the data receiver is permitted to later discard data which have been reported in a SACK option.
 A discussion appears below in Section 8 of the consequences of advisory SACK, in particular that the data receiver may renege, or drop already SACKed data.

-Mathis, et. al.             Standards Track                     [Page 4]

-RFC 2018         TCP Selective Acknowledgement Options      October 1996

-4. Generating Sack Options: Data Receiver Behavior
+# Generating Sack Options: Data Receiver Behavior

    If the data receiver has received a SACK-Permitted option on the SYN for this connection, the data receiver MAY elect to generate SACK